Texas has some 113 species and subspecies of snakes ranging from the tiny earth snake to the massive indigo.

 The diamondback water snake is the largest water snake in Texas, growing (confirmed) up to six feet long but they might get even large according to some reports.
 These snakes are sometimes called “water rattlers” because of the diamond pattern on their back but they are nonvenomous and have no rattler.
 They do however have lots of attitude.

 My favorite snake in the state is the mud snake which is found in the eastern third of Texas, mainly around marshes, creek and river bottom.
 They can grow up to five feet long and are one of the most docile species to be found anywhere.
-Despite their frightening looking they are completely harmless.
+Despite their frightening looking they are completely harmless and are in fact the author’s favorite Texas native snake.